iclighthouse/ICDex/docs/ICDexRouter.md

 Owner is the controller of the ICDexRouter, the initial value is creator, which can be modified to DAO canister for decentralization.

-### System Token
+### System Token (Eco-Token, ICL)

-Utility token (ICL) in the ICDex economic model, which is used to purchase certain services in the ecosystem.
-ICL is also governance token, which is used to govern the ICDex system.
+System Token is ICDex's economic incentive token, i.e. ICL, a governance and utility token.

-### ICDexPair (Trading Pair)
+### ICDexPair (Trading Pair, TP)

-ICDexPair is an ICDex pair contract (canister), a pair is deployed in a separate canister, managed by ICDexRouter.
-A pair is deployed in a separate canister, which is managed by ICDexRouter.
-For example, the pair "AAA/BBB", AAA means base token and BBB means quote token.
+ICDexPair, Trading Pair (TP), is deployed in a separate canister, managed by ICDexRouter.
+For example, the TP "AAA/BBB", AAA means base token and BBB eans quote token.

-### ICDexMaker (Public Maker & Private Maker)
+### ICDexMaker (Orderbook Automated Market Maker, OAMM)

-ICDexMaker is ICDex's Automated Market Maker contract (Canister) that provides liquidity to a trading pair.
-An Automated Market
-Maker is deployed in a separate canister that is managed by ICDexRouter.
-ICDexMaker simulates the effect of Uniswap AMM using grid strategy orders.
+ICDexMaker is Orderbook Automated Market Maker (OAMM) canister that provides liquidity to a trading pair.
+An OAMM is deployed in a separate canister that is managed by ICDexRouter.
+OAMM simulates the effect of Uniswap AMM using grid strategy orders.
 It includes Public Maker and Private Maker:
 - Public Maker is the public market making pool to which any user (LP) can add liquidity.
 - Private Maker is a private market making pool to which only the creator (LP) can add liquidity.